faahpamo/dao-design-pattern/README.md

 Straight from the [Core J2EE design patterns](http://www.corej2eepatterns.com/DataAccessObject.htm), here's how the DAO design pattern works:
 ![Core J2EE DAO design pattern class diagram](http://www.corej2eepatterns.com/images/DAOMainClass.gif)

-In our example, Book is the transaction object (TO) and client is the BookDBTest program.
-The DAO class hides how it interacts with the underlying DataSource and how it builds up the ResultSet.
-The client code (BookDBTest) cares about result - like objects interacting (message passing) with each other in an object-oriented application.
+In our example, `Book` is the transaction object (TO) and client is the `BookDBTest` program.
+The DAO class hides how it interacts with the underlying `DataSource` and how it builds up the `ResultSet`.
+The client code `BookDBTest` cares about result - like objects interacting (message passing) with each other in an object-oriented application.

 The sequence diagram from the [Core J2EE design patterns](http://www.corej2eepatterns.com/DataAccessObject.htm) further shows what we have discussed so far:
 ![Core J2EE DAO design pattern sequence diagram](http://www.corej2eepatterns.com/images/DAOMainSeq.gif)